aleung-c/ExpertSystem/README.md

 Example output:
 ![Alt text](./screens/expert_system_1.png "ExpertSystem screenshot 2")

-Well this program is the basis of that.
 For more on expert system, see [this page](https://en.wikipedia.org/wiki/Expert_system).